alphagov/publishing-api/doc/publishing-api-syntactic-usage.md

 Used to create or update draft content items.

- - Validates that the incoming request is attempting to update the correct internal lock version of the content item.
-Responds with 409 when lock version validation fails.
  - Instantiates a new content item or retrieves an existing item matching the content_id and locale passed in the request.
  - Validates the content item prior to saving.
 There are multiple validations for draft content items, the main concerns are path integrity, uniqueness of locale / base_path and lock version consistency.
 Validation failures in these cases respond with 422.
  - Increments the lock version number of the content item.